La Roux: 2018–present: Supervision

 In 2018, La Roux provided vocals for Whyte Horses' "The Best of It".
 The following year, she featured on their cover of "Mr. Natural" and provided background vocals for Tyler, the Creator's track "Thank You" on his album Igor.
 In the meantime, she composed and recorded material for her third studio album, Supervision, which was her first recorded entirely as a solo act.
 It was released on 7 February 2020 through Jackson's own independent label Supercolour Records.
 The album was preceded by the singles "International Woman of Leisure" on 31 October 2019, "Gullible Fool" on 5 December 2019, and "Automatic Driver" on 23 January 2020.
 None of the singles made impact on the charts and the album met with mixed to positive reviews upon its release.
 Commercially, the record achieved only moderate success, reaching number 20 in the UK and number 85 in Germany.
 La Roux announced a concert tour in Europe in February and North America in March 2020 to support Supervision, having recruited new touring musicians.
 The American leg of the tour was postponed until November and eventually cancelled due to the COVID-19 pandemic.

 La Roux featured on Boulevards' single "Too Far" and CASisDEAD's single and video "Park Assist".
 In 2021, she released a cover of Gang of Four's "Damaged Goods" which was included in the compilation The Problem of Leisure: A Celebration of Andy Gill & Gang of Four.
 She also appeared in the Sky Arts documentary Blitzed: The 80's Blitz Kids' Story in which she discussed the cultural effects of the New Romantic movement on younger performers like herself.

+In 2022, La Roux's musical style branched out further when she released “Feedback,” a single featuring rapper Baby Tate and heavily influenced by R&B.

+In July 2023, La Roux posted a previously unreleased track, Malibu Barbie, exclusively on her YouTube account.

+in 2025, former collaborator Kanye West, now going by Ye, sampled La Roux's Bulletproof for his song sharing the same name featuring Kodak Black.